School-of-Life-Project/Portal/README.md

 dnf install Portal-*.rpm
 ```

+## Known Issues
+- External links are broken inside the textbook viewer.
+This is caused by [a bug in Tauri](https://github.com/tauri-apps/tauri/issues/9912).
+- When compiling Portal for mobile platforms, the "Open Resource Folder" and "Open Data Folder" buttons do not function correctly.

 ## Building

 You will need [Rust](https://www.rust-lang.org/tools/install) and [Node.js](https://nodejs.org/en/download) to build this application.
 In addition, you will need to install the build dependencies for [Tauri](https://v2.tauri.app/start/prerequisites/).